-This policy applies to all students enrolled in NUC University, Campuses and IBC Technical Division units located in Puerto Rico, regardless if they are full-time or part-time students or if they receive federal financial aid, or any other type of aid.
+This policy applies to all students enrolled in NUC University Campuses and Technical Division units located in Puerto Rico and Florida, regardless of if they are full-time or part-time students, as a condition of maintaining eligibility for federal financial aid (and possibly other types of aid).
 The policy does not apply to students enrolled in Continuing Education courses.
+Separate from this policy, all students must also remain in compliance with their program's general academic standards.